omeka/classic-enduser/docs/Content/Collections.md

 ![Dropdown menu in the batch item edit page is emphasized with a teal arrow](../doc_files/collectionAddBatch.png "Dropdown menu in the batch item edit page is emphasized with a teal arrow")

-The thumbnail image for a collection is automatically derived from the primary file of the most recently created item in the collection, and cannot be edited.
+The thumbnail image for a collection is automatically derived from the primary file of the most recently created item in the collection, or, if you have an item checked as "featured," the most recently-created featured item in the collection.
+Collection thumbnails cannot be edited manually.

 Edit a Collection
 ---------------------------------------------------------------